MarcoMochi/AIJ-planning-similarity/README.md

 There are 3 main folders:
  - src: containing the python code for the translation
  - input: containing the graphs files
- - translations: containing 2 sub-folders for the ASP model obtaining with and without preprocessing
+ - translation: containing 2 sub-folders for the ASP model obtaining with and without preprocessing

+To run one of the ASP model from the root folder can be used: clingo translation/{preprocessing}{no-preprocessing}/filename.asp -t 4